 Cases or matters referenced do not represent the lawyer’s entire record.
 Each case is unique and must be evaluated on its own merits.
 The outcome of a particular case cannot be predicated upon a lawyer’s or a law firm’s past results.

-- Obtained summary judgment with regard to plaintiff’s claims of Title VII retaliation and constructive discharge, defamation, and interference with perspective contract.
+- Obtained summary judgment with regard to plaintiff’s claims of Title VII retaliation and constructive discharge, defamation, and interference with prospective contract.
 Plaintiff claimed that he was terminated and retaliated against after complaining to his supervisor about sexual harassment of a co-worker.
 Plaintiff also claimed that his supervisor defamed him and interfered with his efforts to obtain a new job by giving plaintiff a false, negative reference.
 The Eastern District granted summary judgment as to all claims.

 - Obtained a Rule 12(b)(6) dismissal of plaintiff’s claims of fraud and misrepresentation on an employer’s behalf.
 Summary judgment was later granted with regard to plaintiff’s sole remaining claim of breach of employment contract.